Claudio-AhumadaL/Science-and-Technology-in-Chile--State-funding-between-1982-and-2022/README.md

 # Science and Technology in Chile: State funding in 2022
- Data analysis and visualization for Science and Technology funding awarded by the Chilean State in 2022.
+Data analysis and visualization of Science and Technology projects that were given funding by the Chilean State in 2022
 @Claudio-AhumadaL, 2023

  ## General Information